dbarretol/WRITEUP-SUBMISSION-5Day-Google/deployment/PRE-FLIGHT-CHECKLIST.md

+# Pre-Flight Checklist

-Before running the deployment script (`deploy.ps1` or `deploy.sh`), perform this **6-point Pre-Flight Checklist**.
+Before running the deployment script (`deployment/deploy.ps1` or `deployment/deploy.sh`), perform this **6-point Pre-Flight Checklist**.

-If any of these check fails, the deployment script will likely error out or the deployed application will crash on startup.
+If any of these checks fail, the deployment script will likely error out, or the deployed application will crash on startup.

 ### 1. Verification: Cloud SDK Installation & Login
 You need the Google Cloud CLI tools installed and authenticated.